tschatzl/tschatzl.github.io/_posts/2025-02-21-new-write-barriers.md

 Refinement heuristics try to avoid having garbage collection interrupt refinement.
 In this case, the refinement table is all unmarked at the start of the garbage collection, and all the not-yet examined marked cards are on the main card table where the following card table scan phase expects them.
 No further action except putting the remembered sets of areas to be collected on the main card table must be taken to be able to search for marked cards efficiently on the card table.

 Previously G1 had information about the location of all marked cards, they were either in the remembered sets, or in the refinement buffers to refine cards.
 Based on this, G1 could create a more detailed map of where marked cards were located, and only search those areas for marked cards instead of searching the whole card table.
-However searching for marked cards is linear access to a relatively little area of memory, so very fast.
+However, searching for marked cards is linear access to a relatively little area of memory, so very fast.

 The absence of more precise location information for marked cards is also offset by not needing to calculate this information.